microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Introduction

 For programs to be useful, we need to be able to work with some of the simplest units of data: numbers, strings, structures, boolean values, and the like.
-In TypeScript, we support much the same types as you would expect in JavaScript, with a convenient enumeration type thrown in to help things along.
+In TypeScript, we support much of the same types as you would expect in JavaScript, with a convenient enumeration type thrown in to help things along.

 # Boolean